bclnr/kb-layout-evaluation/README.md

 ### Bigram counts

 The bigram counts show more discrepancies however.
-The charts below show the top 80 bigrams.
+The charts below show the top 80 bigrams (sorted by average of both sources for English).

 ![bigram_en](images/bigram_en.png "Bigram occurences in corpus, English")